 Sand tray therapy is a form of expressive therapy that is sometimes referred to as sandplay (although sandplay does have a slightly different approach) or the World Technique.
-It was developed by Margaret Lowenfeld, Goesta Harding, De Domenico, Charlotte Buehler, Bolgar, Fisher, Ruth Bowyer, and Dora Kalff.
+It was developed by Margaret Lowenfeld, Goesta Harding, Charlotte Buhler, Hedda Bolgar, Lisolette Fischer, Ruth Bowyer, and Dora Kalff.
 This type of therapy is often used with children, but can be applied to adults, teens, couples, families, and groups as well.
 Sand tray therapy allows a person to construct his or her own microcosm using miniature toys and colored sand.
 The scene created acts as a reflection of the person’s own life and allows him or her the opportunity to resolve conflicts, remove obstacles, and gain acceptance of self.

 British pediatrician Margaret Lowenfeld is widely regarded as the first person to utilize sand tray as a therapeutic technique.
 After developing an interest in psychodynamic psychology in 1921, Lowenfeld entered the field of child psychotherapy in 1928.